Ballroom For Fun in Eastern Ontario

 The American Tango originated from Buenos Ares and became popular throughout the latin countries.
 With a distinctive count of Slow-Slow-Quick-Quick-Slow, the dance is intense and sensual.
 The couple adopts a three-point frame with the shoulders and the hips.

-The American Waltz is a progressive dance, meaning that dancers travel around the room.
+The Slow Waltz is a progressive dance, meaning that dancers travel around the room.
 It is characterized by a romantic sway with a rise and fall action, resulting in gliding movement.
 Figures follow a pattern of three or six beats to a relatively slow music tempo.
-Slow steps and elegant poses are often used to contrast fast-paced dance segments.
+Slow steps and elegant poses are often used for presentation.

 Viennese Waltz: